GitLab Advanced CI/CD - Hands-On Lab: Optimizing Pipeline Testing

 3. Select Edit > Edit in pipeline editor.

-We are going to adjust our jest commands for the test binarysearch and test linearsearch jobs to add a testResultsProcessor to the command.
-We can do this by adding the --testResultsProcessor=jest-junit flag to the command.
+4. We are going to adjust our jest commands for the test binarysearch and test linearsearch jobs to add a testResultsProcessor to the command.
+We can do this by adding the --ci --testResultsProcessor=jest-junit flags to the command.
+The --ci option is provided will make Jest assume it is running in a CI environment.
 Below is an example of both jobs after the changes have been made:

 test binarysearch: